masiedu4/all-my-blog-posts/ckyk0rmcc01dptos140y8eq24.md

 Additionally, unit testing increases the code's quality.
 Its goal is to find all possible bugs before the code is put through further integration testing.

-#### 2. Smooth and Fast Testing Experience
+### 2. Smooth and Fast Testing Experience

-Because of the modular nature of unit testing, parts of the project can be accomplished even if the entire application has not yet been set up or finished.
-As a result of this and other factors, we are able to complete a job more quickly.
+Because of the modular nature of unit testing, parts of the tests can be written even if the entire application has not yet been set up or finished.

-#### 3. Refactors can be done easily and safely
+### 3. Refactors can be done easily and safely

 Our tests will come to the rescue if there is a flaw and we accidentally add another semicolon to our expressions when our code is refactored.

 It's safe to proceed with refactoring if there are unit tests in place.

-### There are certain drawbacks to unit testing.
+> There are certain drawbacks to unit testing.

-#### 1. Less extensive way of testing
+### 1. Less extensive way of testing

 Unit testing won't catch all the bugs in a program.
 In our program, it is nearly impossible to examine every single execution step.

-#### 2. More test code is written
+### 2. More test code is written

 Think about building unit tests for a large software system that has thousands of functions and modules to unit-test!